yashc123/SafeRouteNYC/README.md

 ## Limitations

 - Coverage is Manhattan-only; the architecture supports additional boroughs via a `CityDataSource` interface, with in-memory graph RAM being the main scaling consideration.
-- NYPD coordinates are block-level, so the safety model reflects area-level risk, not exact incident locations — the proximity-spreading approach is an honest response to this, not a claim of precise placement.
+- NYPD coordinates are block-level, so the safety model reflects area-level risk, not exact incident locations; the proximity-spreading approach is an honest response to this, not a claim of precise placement.

 ---